 Tomb of Artaxerxes II

-The admission fee is not included in the Persepolis main ticket.
-It is open from 8 AM to 5:30 PM.
+The museum of Persepolis admission fee is not included in the Persepolis entrance fee.
+The Persepolis Museum hours are 8 AM to 5:30 PM.

 Evidence of a Multicultural Empire

 It is worth noting that Persepolis leaves much evidence to showcase that plurality and diversity were possible even during ancient times.